kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-22-teach-a-man-to-fish-is-bad-for-business.md

 ---
 title: "Teach a Man to Fish is Bad for Business"
-path: "/2018/03/22/teach-a-man-to-fish-is-bad-for-business"
+slug: "teach-a-man-to-fish-is-bad-for-business"
 date: "2018-03-22T21:48:00.000Z"
 tags: ["Marketing","Startups","$100 Startup","Books"]
+draft: false
+template: "post"
-excerpt: "> 'This might be a good idea for hungry fisherman, but it's a terrible idea in business.
+description: "> 'This might be a good idea for hungry fisherman, but it's a terrible idea in business.
 Most customer's don't want to learn how to fish.'
 (32)"

 ---